Head Men's Basketball Coach

 Brooks is a 2015 graduate of Truett McConnell University with a bachelor's degree in Business Administration and a 2017 graduate of Piedmont College with a master's in Business Administration.
 Brooks also served as a graduate assistant in the information technology department at Piedmont.

-Brooks is originally from Clarkesville, Georgia but currently resides in Alto with his wife Courtney and will assist Neeley in all facets of the Lions basketball program.
+Brooks is originally from Clarkesville, Georgia and will assist Neeley in all facets of the Lions basketball program.

 Assistant Women's Basketball Coach

-Brad Cochran enters his third season as Assistant Women's Basketball Coach in 2017-18 after helping guide the Lady Lions to the USA South Tournament Championship in 2016-17.
+Brad Cochran enters his fourth season as Assistant Women's Basketball Coach in 2018-19 after helping guide the Lady Lions to back-to-back USA South Tournament Championships in 2016-17 and 2017-18.
 A local product himself with professional playing experience to his name, Cochran was already a staple of the community having earned coaching stripes at the high school level nearby as well.

 Cochran’s first season on board saw the team post a 20-8 overall record, Piedmont’s fifth 20-win season in the Jamie Purdy era (since 2005-06).
 The Lady Lions made their third straight trip to the USA South postseason posting a 13-3 mark in conference play.
 Three players earned All-Conference accolades marking the most in a single season through the program’s first four years of membership in the USA South.